gngrninja/PSFolderSize/docs/reference/functions/Get-FolderSize.md

 ```

 ### -AddFileTotals
-This parameter allows you to add file totals to the results.
+This parameter allows you to add file totals to the results
 Note: This will reduce performance of the script by around 30%!

 ```yaml